 When you work with data in SAS, you sometimes work with a lot of columns or variables.
-Usually, you have some order in your head as to how these columns should be displayed, not only in terms of formats, but also in terms of what columns appear where.
-This post shows you how to control the column structure in your SAS data sets.
+Usually, you have some order in your head as to how these columns should be displayed.
+Not only in terms of formats, but also in terms of what columns appear where.
+This post shows you how to control the column structure in your SAS data sets by example.

 First, let us take a look at a very simple example.
-A simple data step, where we create the data set class as an exact copy of the example data set sashelp.class.
+A simple data step, where we create the data set class as a copy of sashelp.class.
 The result in seen to the right.

 data class; set sashelp.class; run; proc print data=class noobs; run;

 Next, let us look at how to manipulate the order of the columns.
-To do this keep in mind that the order of the variables in a SAS data set is determined by the order of which they appear in the PDV (Program Data Vector).
+Keep in mind that the order of variables in a SAS data set is determined by their order in the PDV (Program Data Vector).
 Thus, if the SET statement is the first (and only) time that variables are read into the PDV, the order of the columns will be the same in the created data set as in the data set read in the SET statement.

 That is why, we can easily manipulate the column order by ‘manually’ reading variables into the PDV before the SET statement.
-To do this, we use a FORMAT statement and list the varaibles we want to control in the desired order preceding the set statement.
+We use a FORMAT statement and list the variables we want to control in the desired order preceding the set statement.
 Like this

 data class_2; format sex age name; set sashelp.class; run; proc print data=class_2 noobs; run;

-This creates the same data set as in the example above, but this time, the columns sex, age and name appear first, because we read these variables into the PDV before the SET statement.
+This creates the same data set as in the example above.
+However, the columns sex, age and name appear first.
+This happens because we read these variables into the PDV before the SET statement.